mandalapu1994/AZ400-Azure_DevOps_Engineer_Expert/Instructions/Labs/AZ400_M03_L04_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

     [System.IO.Compression.ZipFile]::ExtractToDirectory($TARGET, "$PWD")
     ```

+    > **Note**: These instructions are given for Windows if you have system with any other operating system please follow the on screen instructions to install the agent.

 1. In the same **Administrator: Windows PowerShell** console, run the following to configure the agent:

     ```powershell
     .\config.cmd
     ```

+    > **Note**: These instructions are given for Windows if you have system with any other operating system please follow the on screen instructions to install the agent.

 1. When prompted, specify the values of the following settings: